Zhong-Lab-UCSD/HiFislides/README.md

 ### Mapping to the transcriptome

-For Bowtie 2, we used default settings with the `--local` alignment mode.
-We created indexes for four types of transcripts: miRNA, circRNA, piRNA, tRNA, and then for each of them:
+For Bowtie 2, we use default settings with the `--local` alignment mode.
+We create indexes for four types of transcripts: miRNA, circRNA, piRNA, tRNA, and then for each of them:

 1. We map the processed HiFi-Slide R2 reads `L2R2.trim_front_60.fastq`.
 2. We select the uniquely mapped reads using MAPQ > 10.